 9. Turn Off Geo-Location If You’re Not Living In A Hot Spot.

-Yes, we told you to turn your geo-location on in our previous article but there’s an exception to the rule.
+Yes, we told you to turn on your geo-location in our previous article but there’s an exception to the rule.
 It is better to have it turned off IF you’re not living in a big city that’s popular and has international interest.
 Reason being… if you’re living in a small city and you’re trying to be a Popstar, you’re gonna tap out your audience (reach everyone possibly interested) in a month max.
-Then you’re gonna be stuck with the same people watching you over and over again if you always keep your geo-location on when uploading the videos.
+Then you’re gonna be stuck with the same people watching you over and over again if you always keep your geo-location on when uploading your videos.
 So notice when you get stuck and turn off your location from now on to reach people from more areas.
-Ideally, you want to travel in other cities and states and upload videos from there too with your location on so that TikTok pushes your content in those new areas too.
+Ideally, you want to travel in other cities and states and upload videos from there too with your location on so that TikTok pushes your content in those new areas.

 8. Keep 2 Accounts.

 One for personal use and one for professional use.
 DON’T ACT LIKE A FAN ON YOUR MAIN ACCOUNT.
 You’re supposed to place yourself above the crowd and the average consumer.
 Thus, on your main account only like videos that are related to your brand and that represent tangencies with your industry.
-Don’t be Rap artist liking cat videos on your main account.
+Don’t be a Rap artist liking cat videos on your main account.
 Sure, nobody will see it but TikTok will place you in the cat lovers audience and that will limit your own exposure because as smart as the algorithm is, it is also stupid and it thinks that if you like cats, then other cat accounts will like you too.
-Accordingly, you need a personal account for your own leisure time and pleasure where you can like cringe videos, cat videos, couple videos, slime videos, but please never mix those personal interests with your brand account.
-Not to mention that you’ll be able to give yourself an extra like every time you upload a video on your main account.
+Accordingly, you need a personal account for your own leisure time where you can like cringe videos, cat videos, couple videos, slime videos, but please never mix personal interests with your brand account.
+Not to mention that you’ll be able to give yourself an extra like every time you upload a video.

 7. Post The First Comment Yourself.

 This will achieve two things for you: instant engagement boost and further space to explain/add interesting details to the video.
-Some of you might have already noticed this on big creator accounts when you tap the comment section.
+Some of you might have already noticed this on big creator accounts when you tap on the comment section.